MassBank/MassBank-web/README.md

-#Installation
+# Installation

 There are two possibilities: Install MassBank in a virtual machine without major impact on the host computer or install it as "Dynamic Web Module" in eclipse for development(requires installation of local Apache httpd).

-##Virtual Machine Installation
+## Virtual Machine Installation
 ----------------------------
-The requirement is the "vagrant" system.
-I used the latest vagrant (1.9.5) on Ubuntu 16.04.
-Please follow the instructions on [Vagrant Installation Instractions](https://www.vagrantup.com/docs/installation/).
+The requirement is the "vagrant" system and Virtualbox.
+I used the latest vagrant (1.9.5) with Virtualbox 5.1 on Ubuntu 16.04.
+Please follow the instructions on [https://www.vagrantup.com/docs/installation/](https://www.vagrantup.com/docs/installation/) and [https://www.virtualbox.org/wiki/Linux_Downloads](https://www.virtualbox.org/wiki/Linux_Downloads).

-Then you check out the MassBank-web project,
-(or fork on github first and clone from your own repository).

-which contains 1) The virtual machine initialization files Vagrantfile and bootstrap.sh and 2) the MassBank software to be installed inside the virtual machine.
+Check out the MassBank-web project(or fork on github first and clone from your own repository), which contains 1) The virtual machine initialization files `Vagrantfile` and `bootstrap.sh` and 2) the MassBank software to be installed inside the virtual machine.

 After cloning the repo, create the virtual machine